Transforming Juvenile Probation

 As a critical part of the Certificate Program, teams will develop a Capstone Project laying out the transformational plan for their jurisdiction.
 The Capstone Project is a detailed, concrete, strategic action plan and a blueprint for the broader transformative local system changes that each team will seek to effectuate.

 Throughout the Certificate Program, participants will have dedicated team-planning time to develop and refine their Capstone Project and will receive support from CJJR and Casey staff.
-In addition, each team will be assigned a Casey TA Team Lead who will support teams in designing, implementing, and evaluating their Capstone Project.
+In addition, each team will be assigned a Technical Assistance Team Lead, supplied by the Casey Foundation, who will support teams in designing, implementing, and evaluating their Capstone Project.
 More information on this post-program TA can be found in the next section.
-In order to finalize their Capstone Project, participants will refine the strategic plan created at the end of the Certificate Program once they return to their community.

 After the conclusion of the initial Capstone year, CJJR will also request formal annual progress updates for at least two years.
-Based on these updates and implementation progress, CJJR recognizes the individual or team across all of its Certificate Programs that has made the most significant progress in improving outcomes for youth in their community with the Capstone of the Year Award.
+Based on these updates, CJJR recognizes the team across all Certificate Programs that has made the most significant progress in improving outcomes for youth in their community with the Capstone of the Year Award.
 First distributed in March 2012, this award marks an annual CJJR practice to honor and recognize the success, innovation, and tremendous work of CJJR Fellows through their Capstone Projects.
 The recipient of this award can be any CJJR Fellow from any year.
 The recipient will receive national recognition for their accomplishment and is awarded free registration and travel for two individuals to attend CJJR’s annual Janet Reno Forum.

-During and after the Capstone period, teams will receive additional TA from Casey to support the implementation of their Capstone Project and ongoing probation transformation work.
+During and after the Capstone period, teams will receive additional TA, courtesy of the Casey Foundation, to support the implementation of their Capstone Project and ongoing probation transformation work.
 This additional engagement will include an in-depth examination of current organizational structures and practices, establishing common system metrics with regard to probation outcomes and processes, and broadening and deepening stakeholder engagement in the effort to transform juvenile probation.

 As part of the ongoing technical support, jurisdictions will be asked to: